strblr/zodpress/README.md

 app.z.get("/todos/:id", (req, res) => {
   res.status(404).send("Not found"); // Ok

+  // Error: Argument of type 'Other' is not assignable to parameter of type 'Not found' res.status(404).send("Other");

   res.status(200).send({ id: "1", title: "Todo" }); // Ok

   // Error: Argument of type string is not assignable to parameter of type { id: string; title: string; }